 Although this is not a complete list of possible cybersecurity precautions, taking these measures can prevent many data breaches and help create a “culture of cybersecurity” within the organization.

-[Editor’s note: for more information on cybersecurity, read the first installment of this series, “The Legal Implications of Cyber Security When Collecting Personal Information”]
+[Editor’s note: for more information on cybersecurity, read “The Legal Implications of Cyber Security When Collecting Personal Information”]

 Another aspect of “reasonable” cybersecurity pertains to vendors.
 Any outside company with access to your business’s records, including personal information, should commit to reasonable cybersecurity practices as well.
 Contracts with such vendors should require the vendors to safeguard data, notify you of a breach, and indemnify you for breach costs.
 These contracts should be reviewed and renegotiated as necessary to comply with the law.